 In accordance with the PBSA and the ITA, an actuarial valuation is required to be filed every year, unless the funded status is greater than 120%, to estimate the Plan's surplus or deficit on a going-concern and solvency basis, and to determine the Plan's minimum funding requirements.
-The last actuarial valuation filed with OSFI and the CRA, as at December 31, 2015, disclosed a going-concern surplus of \$1,246 million and a solvency deficit to be funded of \$6,269 million.
+The last actuarial valuation filed with OSFI and the CRA, as at December 31, 2016, disclosed a going-concern surplus of \$1,788 million and a solvency deficit to be funded of \$6,760 million.

-The current extrapolated estimate of the financial position of the Plan as at December 31, 2016, based on existing rules and regulations, is a going-concern surplus of approximately \$1,767 million and a solvency deficit to be funded of approximately \$6,745 million.
+The current extrapolated estimate of the financial position of the Plan as at December 31, 2017, based on existing rules and regulations, is a going-concern surplus of approximately \$2,933 million and a solvency deficit to be funded of approximately \$6,417 million.
 Actual results may differ significantly from these estimates as actuarial assumptions are being finalized.

 Over the past few years, low solvency discount rates increased the pension plans' solvency obligations and deficits significantly.
-Changes to pension legislation were implemented by the Government of Canada providing Crown corporations with funding relief on special solvency contributions if certain conditions are met.
-Under these regulations, the aggregate amount of the relief used by the Corporation is limited to 15% of the fair value of plan assets.
-As at December 2016, the aggregate amount of the funding relief used by the Corporation was \$2,390 million.
+In 2011 the Government of Canada implemented changes to pension legislation to provide defined benefit plans subject to the Pension Benefits Standard Act, 1985, including Crown corporations, with relief from the need to make special solvency payments if certain conditions were met.
+Under these regulations, the aggregate amount of the relief used by the Corporation was limited to 15% of the fair value of plan assets.
+As at December 2017, the aggregate amount of the funding relief used by the Corporation was \$2,390 million.

 In February 2014, the Government of Canada introduced the Canada Post Corporation Pension Plan Funding Regulations.
 Under these regulations, the Corporation is exempt from making special contributions into its Registered Pension Plan from 2014 to 2017.
-This temporary measure recognized the operational challenges encountered by the Corporation and provides immediate relief on its liquidities.
-During the relief period, the Corporation will continue to restructure its operations and will start addressing the Pension Plan in order to ensure its sustainability.
-The Corporation expects to resume special payments in 2018 at the end of the temporary relief period.
+This temporary measure recognized the operational challenges encountered by the Corporation and provided immediate relief on its liquidities.

-Without these sources of pension relief, the Corporation would have had to make special payments of an estimated \$1.3 billion in 2016 (including special payments of \$34 million that are required to be made in order to cover transfer deficiencies).
+Without these sources of pension relief, the Corporation would have had to make special payments of an estimated \$1.4 billion in 2017 (including special payments of \$34 million that are required to be made in order to cover transfer deficiencies).